-Step 4.
-If the department chair does not support the decision of the instructor, the matter shall be appealed within two weeks of the department chair's decision to the designated associate dean or dean of the college.
+ate dean or dean of the college.
 The department chair will forward the appeal package to the designated associate dean or dean.
 The designated associate dean or dean will empanel three full-time faculty colleagues from the department and/or discipline to review the matter.
 The decision of this panel shall be final and binding on all parties.